paritytech/review-bot/README.md

 With the `and-distinct` rule, you can request that *two distinct users must review that file*.

 ## Installation
-The installation requires two files for it to work, we first need to create a file (`.github/review-bot.yml` by default).
+The installation requires three files for it to work, we first need to create a file (`.github/review-bot.yml` by default).
 ```yaml
 rules:
   - name: General